What Our Clients Say

 Puppy nipping is a very commonly issue although it can be quite upsetting when you’re experiencing it first hand.
 Puppies explore the world with their mouths much like human babies do.
 Because of this, you’ll see a lot of mouthing during their early months.
 Another big cause of mouthing and nipping is teething.
 Puppies go through their teething phase at around 3-7 months of age.
 During this period their baby teeth are being pushed out and replaced by their adult teeth.
 Teething does come with a great deal of pain as their adult teeth are all pushing through their gum line to the surface.
 You may notice blood in their mouth or blood on chew toys they’ve recently played with.

 While puppies are teething you will see an increase in mouthing and nipping because they are trying to soothe the pain they are experiencing.
 However, it is extremely important that we teach them how to use their mouths appropriately during this time.
 Puppies are not born knowing that it’s not ok to put their mouths on people, this is something we have to teach them.
 Since puppies play with other dogs using their mouth, they don’t have an understanding of how gentle human skin is compared to dogs skin.
 We can teach them how to be gentle with their mouth as a part of their obedience training program with us.
-Mouthing and nipping is covered in-depth in our obedience course also known as the Essentials Course.
+Mouthing and nipping is covered in-depth in both of our puppy training classes, to book yours, first submit a Training Enrollment Form.